 For patients with fatty lower eyelids and minimal skin, a lower eyelid lift with an incision inside the eyelid may be used.
 This has the advantage of no external scar but may require a peel of the lower lid skin.

 Eye droopiness of the upper eyelid occurs when the eyelid drops down toward the pupil.
 This happens for many reasons, including age.
-Repair involves suturing the levator aponeurosis (a ligament) which elevates the lid to a more normal position.
+The repair involves suturing the levator aponeurosis (a ligament) which elevates the lid to a more normal position.
 Additionally, insurance may cover the procedure.

 Chemical peeling improves wrinkling eyelid skin.
 Chemical peeling requires 2-5 days of recovery and has minimal complications.